VM Configuration Chargeback

 - The VM Power Status chart shows the number of running and powered-off VMs.
 This chart is available if you choose to include powered-off VMs in the report.

-- The Business View Groups Cost chart shows the cost of VMs included in Veeam ONE Business View groups.
-This chart is available if you include Veeam ONE Business View groups in the report scope.
+- The Business View Groups Cost chart shows the cost of VMs included in Business View groups.
+This chart is available if you include Business View groups in the report scope.

-The Details table provides analysis of VM configuration cost in terms of vCPU, vRAM, storage and total cost.
+- The Details table provides information on VM configuration cost in terms of vCPU, vRAM, storage and total cost.

 You can specify the following report parameters:

-- Scope: defines a virtual infrastructure level and its sub-components (hosts) to analyze in the report.
+- Infrastructure objects: defines a virtual infrastructure level and its sub-components (hosts) to analyze in the report.

 - Currency: defines a payment currency.

-- RAM, GB cost: defines the cost of a memory GB allocated for a VM, in the selected currency.
+- Memory cost, per GB: defines the cost of a memory GB allocated for a VM, in the selected currency.

-- Storage, GB cost: defines the cost of a storage GB allocated for a VM, in the selected currency.
+- Storage cost, per GB: defines the cost of a storage GB allocated for a VM, in the selected currency.

-- Display powered-off VMs: defines whether powered-off VMs must be analyzed in the report.
+- Include powered-off VMs in the calculation: defines whether powered-off VMs must be analyzed in the report.

 The report is intended for service providers that have flat fees on allocated virtual infrastructure resources.
-The report helps calculate the cost of resources that were allocated to each client or application owner, and bill tenants, clients and application owners accordingly.
+The report helps calculate the cost of resources that were allocated to each client or application owner, and bill tenants, clients and application owners according to the allocated resources.

 IT departments can use this report to calculate the cost of provisioned VMs for application owners and business units, provided that the VM cost model in the organization is based on VM configuration.